-As I’ve written before, I love walking tours and my goal is to do at least one of them a month.
+I love walking tours in Los Angeles and try to do as many as I can.
 The Los Angeles Conservancy offers several so I signed up for their Angeleno Heights tour to take a look at some of the last remaining Victorian homes in Los Angeles.
-It turned out to be a rainy day, but that didn’t stop us, even though I had to fight raindrops dripping on my camera lens.
+It was a rainy day, but that didn’t stop us, even though I had to fight raindrops dripping on my camera lens.

 About twenty people showed up, despite the downpour.
 We walked up Edgeware Road and huddled under a tree as our guide talked about the neighborhood and some of the old homes on the street.
 It was developed in 1886 by William W. Stilson and Everett E. Hall.
 For a while, it was an affluent “suburb” within sight of downtown.
 The first streetcar line in Los Angeles stopped there making it easy for residents to travel back and forth.